 |Nasal signs & symptoms||20%|

-Pancreatitis was observed in 9 of the 2,613 adult patients (0.3%) who received EPIVIR in controlled clinical trials [see WARNINGS AND PRECAUTIONS].
+Pancreatitis was observed in 9 of the 2,613 adult subjects (0.3%) who received EPIVIR in controlled clinical trials [see WARNINGS AND PRECAUTIONS].

 Selected laboratory abnormalities observed during therapy are listed in Table 2.

-Among Adults in 4 Controlled Clinical Trials of EPIVIR 300 mg/day plus RETROVIR
+Abnormalities among Adults in 4 Controlled Clinical Trials of EPIVIR 300 mg per

 |Neutropenia (ANC < 750/mm³)||7.2% (237)|